About this site

 About Me

 William Ellison is an essayist and thinker in the American South.
 He is an alumnus of the University of Tennessee and a lifelong autodidact.
-Mr. Ellison works as an auditor at a hospital system and is pursuing independent study.
+Mr. Ellison works as an auditor at a hospital system and is pursuing his Master of Business Administration (European Business School of Barcelona).

 Frequently Asked Questions